InlandRevenue/File_Upload_Services-Returns-and-Information/Service - Payday Filing/Archive/Release2020/README.md

 ## Supporting information

-* [Download and view the Payroll calculations and business rules specifications 2021 Release](Payroll_calculations _business_rules_specifications_2021_V1.0.pdf) - for the defined tax rates and thresholds, tax types business rules, and calculations required for specific tax codes
+* [Download and view the Payroll calculations and business rules specifications 2020 Release](Payroll_calculations_business_rules_specifications_2020_V1.3.pdf) - for the defined tax rates and thresholds, tax types business rules, and calculations required for specific tax codes
 * Find out how to make employee deduction payments [on the IR website](https://www.ird.govt.nz/payroll-employers/returns-payments/payday-filing/)

 ## Supporting services